jpfitzinger/tidyfit/README.md

 `tidyfit` is an `R`-package that facilitates and automates linear regression and classification modeling in a tidy environment.
-The package includes several methods, such as Lasso, PLS and ElasticNet regressions. `tidyfit` builds on the `tidymodels` suite, but emphasizes automated modeling with a focus on grouped data, model comparisons, and high-volume analytics with standardized input/output interfaces.
+The package includes several methods, such as Lasso, PLS and Bayesian regressions. `tidyfit` builds on the `tidymodels` suite, but emphasizes automated modeling with a focus on grouped data, model comparisons, and high-volume analytics with standardized input/output interfaces.
 The